lyhbio/HN-DREP/README.md

 ## Web app
 HN-DREP is available at: http://hn-drep.lyhbio.com.
 ## Reproducing Our Web Application with Docker: A Step-by-Step Guide
 1. Download Repository Data: Begin by downloading all data from the repository containing the Drug Repositioning Platform codebase.
-This ensures that the Docker build process has access to all required files and dependencies.
+This ensures that the Docker build process has access to all required files and dependencies.Data is available at：`数据链接`
 2. Navigate to Dockerfile Directory: Open a terminal or command prompt and navigate to the directory containing the Dockerfile.
 This file specifies the configuration and dependencies for our Drug Repositioning Platform.
 ~~~
 cd drug